 Find other helpful information below:

-- Attend the Educator Workshop on October 19, 2015 in Montpelier (PDF)
+- Attend the Educator Workshop on October 12, 2018 at Fort Ticonderoga in Ticonderoga, NY

 - National History Day Curriculum Materials

 - Borrow NHD How-to Booklets

 - Official Rule Book (PDF) The 2014/15 Rulebook is the most current edition.

 - Consider using NoodleTools to help students organize their research and bibliography